 For newly graduated nurses, there are often more similarities than differences from one resume to the next.
 All nursing students, for example, are expected to rotate through different areas of medicine and shadow professionals in numerous clinical settings.

 However, clinical experience outside nursing school can help any resume stand out.
-Candidates who previously served in a health care field, like working with emergency medical services (EMS) or as a certified nursing assistant, should highlight this experience to the greatest level possible.
+Candidates who previously served in a health care field, like working with emergency medical services (EMS) or as a certified nursing assistant (CNA), should highlight this experience to the most significant level possible.
 The ability to manage patients and provide care outside of an academic setting can indicate success in a nursing role.

 How To Pick the Best New Grad Nursing Resume Template